 Revamping a plain white tub with a bright bath panel is easy to do and a quick way to refresh a tired-looking scheme, injecting a bit of pattern and colour.
 Think you can't DIY this look for under £100?
 Think again.
 Just head over to our guide for how to DIY a bath panel for everything you need to know.

-Still not blowing all your budget, but if you've got a touch more to spend on your space, here are some cheap bathroom ideas that still come in at under £500...
+Still not blowing all your budget, but if you've got a touch more to spend on your space, here are some affordable ideas that still come in at under £500...

 20. Choose bespoke bathroom pieces